Esri/esri-leaflet-renderers/README.md

+> This repository has been archived.
+If you're an active user, please feel free to fork it.

 # Esri Leaflet Renderers

 Leaflet plugin for [ArcGIS Feature Services](http://developers.arcgis.com).
 Esri Leaflet Renderers works in conjunction with the Esri Leaflet Plugin to draw [feature services](https://developers.arcgis.com/esri-leaflet/samples/simple-feature-layer/) using renderers defined by the service.